ani26052007/lensing-substructure-cnn-vs-fno/Specific Test IV. Neural Operators/README_Task4_FNO.md

 - Patience increased to 20
 - Full network unfrozen throughout (FNO is trained from scratch, no pretrained weights)

-**Note:** Unlike Common Test I (which used ImageNet pretrained weights), the FNO is trained entirely from the lensing dataset.
+**Note:** Unlike Task I (which used ImageNet pretrained weights), the FNO is trained entirely from the lensing dataset.
 This is both a limitation and a design choice: no pretrained FNO weights exist for this domain, and the architecture's global receptive field provides a strong inductive bias that partially compensates.

 ---